chuckmasterson/chuckmasterson.github.io/_posts/2015-09-07-old-friends-season-%e2%80%a2-permaculture-made-manifest.md

   - friends
   - adventure
   - permaculture

----
+prefatory: >-
   *It’s a two-fer blog!
 Here’s part one, Old Friends Season.
 Or you can skip to part two, [Permaculture Made Manifest](#pmm), which is possibly more interesting to you if you don’t care about excuses for not writing and stories of who I’ve been hanging out with.*

-{: .prefatory }
+---

 From all corners and eras of my life, they started coming.
 One in July, and then a flurry in August, and more still to come: the old friends.